ChrisMicro/ArduinoOnPc/README.md

 ## What?

 With this software you can run an Arduino Sketch on your PC.
-This is an Eclipse project and can be compiled with `make`.
 You don't need an Arduino hardware.
 The focus here is mainly on TFTs connected to an Arduino.